pricyspark/ArtifactSort-GI/README.md

    the ordered scan as the main scan, and the second one as the additional scan.
 Click "calculate".

 4. Wait for the analysis to finish.
-This will take several minutes.
+The first time you run this, will take several minutes.
+Subsequent calculations will be faster.
 There is a progress bar in rendered on the command line.
 The GUI window will freeze during this time, and is normal.

 5. Check results in other tabs.